wily-coyote/pckstudiomod_io/about.md

-Blockbench IO plugin for PCK Studio-mod propdumps.
+Blockbench IO plugin for pckstudio-mod propdumps.

 This plugin is mainly focused on importing, editing and exporting BOX properties.